Ivan3864/dsc-Accidents-analysis/README.md

 * CRASH_TYPE:A general severity classification for the crash.
 Can be either Injury and/or Tow Due to Crash or No Injury / Drive Away

-The full description of the columns can be found here or the columns_desc.txt file.
+The full description of the columns can be found in the data_description.md file.

 Insights:When the weather is clear throughout the day, accidents tend to occur more frequently.